amtzespinosa/amtzespinosa.github.io/_tabs/whoami.md

 - Plan and ensure perimetral security measures in accordance with policies and guidelines
 - Collect data through intelligence and counterintelligence techniques
-- Involve in several exercises related to: surveillance, OSINT, capture and evasion
+- Involve in several exercises related to: infiltration, exfiltration, social engineering, surveillance, OSINT, capture and evasion

 #### Web Developer